stevenmz/packer-maven-plugin/README.md

 This project currently builds against the latest version (v2.0) of Packr.

+This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.

 ## Usage

 Users can choose to define all of the necessary configuration parameters in the Maven POM file, or they can reference OS-specific Packr configurations